 Medical Leave: Faculty will be notified by the Perrella Wellness Center if a student is granted a medical leave.

-Death: Faculty will be notified by the Office of Student Affairs if a student is away due to the death of a family member (parent, sibling, grandparent).
-The student or a member of the family should report this information to the vice president of student affairs prior to departure from campus.
+Death: Faculty will be notified by the Office of Student Experience if a student is away due to the death of a family member (parent, sibling, grandparent).
+The student or a member of the family should report this information to the Vice President of Student Experience prior to departure from campus.

 General Leave: Advisors will be notified by the Office of the Registrar if a student is granted a general leave.

 Other than medical or general leaves, whether or not absences are excused is at the discretion of the faculty member.
 As noted above, there are some classes where attendance is so critical that it may not be possible to remain in the course even though the absences are legitimate and excused.

 Observance of religious holidays (as provided in the New York State Education Law Section 224-A): Students who are compelled for religious reasons to be absent on a particular day for registration, class or an examination will be excused and given an equivalent opportunity to make up the requirements, provided that the student notifies the Instructor (or the Office of Academic Affairs) as soon as the student becomes aware of the conflict and no later than one week prior to the absence.